dieterich-lab/MiMB_JACUSA2_chapter/README.md

 <p align="center">
   <em>Figure 3: eCDF of estimated scores of sites from diffrent miCLIP categories and non miCLIP sites</em>
 </p>

 Note that rules are linked so that the workflow is determined from top (e.g. predict modification) to bottom (e.g. sort bam) and executed accordingly from bottom to top.
-Therefore, running ”predict_modification” rule leads to executing all rules in its pipeline.
-Check [Snakemake](https://snakemake.readthedocs.io/en/stable/) for further details.
+Therefore, running ”predict_modification” rule leads to executing all rules on its pipeline.
+Check [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/) for further details.

 <p align="center">